theheraldproject/herald-for-cpp/.github/ISSUE_TEMPLATE/security_report.md

 Please provide the following metrics (optional, can be filled in by project team if left blank):-

-- Likely How Widespread: [LOW = Less than 5% of installs of this (on beacons/wearables) variant, MEDIUM = 5%-50%, HIGH = More than 50%]
+- Likely How Widespread: [LOW = Less than 5% of installs of this (iOS, Android) variant, MEDIUM = 5%-50%, HIGH = More than 50%]
 - Reproducability: [NONE = Lab only/theoretical, or an unlikely user activity.
 LOW = Intermittent, unpredictable.
 MEDIUM = Occurs often, but unpredictable.
 HIGH = Easy to reproduce]
 - Impact: [LOW = Annoying, but functional.
 MEDIUM = Impacts function of the app/device, but there's a workaround.
 HIGH = Stops app/device functioning.]